ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 # Integrated Encryption

-When using Integrated Encryption:
+When using Integrated Encryption with HPKE:

-- The protected header MUST contain an "alg" value that uses Integrated Encryption.
+- The protected header MUST contain an "alg" value that is an HPKE JWE algorithm using Integrated Encryption.
 - The "enc" header parameter MUST NOT be present.
   This is because no separate content encryption algorithm is used in this mode.
 - The protected header parameter "psk_id" MAY be present.